 NameCheap Hosting vs. GoDaddy Hosting

-GoDaddy has one of the most recognized brands in the industry due to their TV, offline and everywhere advertising.
+GoDaddy has one of the most recognized brands in the industry due to their TV, offline and everywhere-else advertising.
 Though they’ve improved in the past couple years, GoDaddy has a reputation for upsells, a confusing backend, and poor performance.
 I reviewed GoDaddy Hosting here.
 Like NameCheap, they are a domain registrar first that also offers hosting.

 NameCheap Hosting vs. iPage